gregleeform/landviewer/README.md

 workspace, and now includes both manual and guided automatic pinning tools along with the advanced colour filter dialog so you can isolate parcel lines before aligning the overlay on top of the field photo directly on the desktop.
-A line thickness slider mirrors the React app’s simple dilation effect so you can beef up parcel strokes without introducing extra blur.
+A line thickness slider mirrors the React app’s simple dilation effect while a companion outline colour/width control adds a contrasting stroke (white by default) around the red parcels so they stay easy to read after warping.

 ### Run the desktop prototype